About the Blinds

 Along with the enclosed blinds, we also offer individual portable blinds for photographers to photograph from allowing flexibility on location.

-Update: Ron is looking forward to applying what he has learned, and will be building a third blind in December, 2018 It will be ready for the 2019 season.
+Update: Ron is looking forward to applying what he has learned, and will be building a third blind.
 This blind will include a large reflection pond table at camera level, it should be cool!